Bolsa Chica Ecological Reserve: History

 In the 1940s, it was feared that Japan would attack California.
 So the U.S. military constructed two bunkers at Bolsa Chica to defend the coastline.
+The larger bunker, Battery 128, was 96,866 sqft.
+The ceiling was constructed with 16 feet of solid concrete capable of withstanding a direct hit from naval and air attacks.
+The bunker was built to accommodate naval guns capable of shooting 16 inch.
+The smaller bunker, Battery 242, accommodated naval guns which shot 6 inch within a 16 mile.
+The Bolsa Chica Gun Club was used for worker's quarters during this time.
 Gun turrets were also mounted on the mesa, but were fired only for testing purposes.
 The larger of the two bunkers was demolished in 1995.
 The smaller support bunker still exists but is closed off from public access.
-All that is left of the turrets are their circular frame.
+All that is left of the turrets are their circular frame in the lowlands.

+After the war, the Gun club reclaimed most of its land and resumed hunting activities.

 In the 1960s, most of Bolsa Chica was acquired by Signal Landmark, and plans for a massive housing development and marina were released.
 State officials objected, and so in 1970 the developer set aside 300 acre alongside Pacific Coast Highway to create the Bolsa Chica Ecological Reserve.
-This action satisfied state officials but not members of the League of Women Voters and the American Association of University Women, who decided to create a new group, Amigos de Bolsa Chica ("Friends of Bolsa Chica"), to save and preserve more of the wetlands.
+The League of Women Voters and the American Association of University Women decided to create a new group, Amigos de Bolsa Chica ("Friends of Bolsa Chica"), to save and preserve more of the wetlands.
 Amigos were founded in 1976, and the 20-year battle to save the wetlands began.

 In 1990, the Amigos and the developer, now called Hearthside Homes, entered a joint agreement to create the Bolsa Chica Conservancy.
 The conservancy's mission is to educate the public about the importance of wetlands.

-The size of Hearthside Homes’ development decreased over the years.
+The size of Hearthside Homes' development decreased over the years.
 In 1992, the Bolsa Chica Land Trust was formed by individuals who thought more of Bolsa Chica should be saved from development than just the wetlands.
 The upland habitat provided nesting, shelter, and food for egrets, herons, and raptors that also used the wetlands.

-In 1997, the Amigos' long-awaited goal of preserving the wetlands was reached when the state of California purchased 880 acre of Hearthside Homes’ holdings.
-Restoration would come seven years later at a cost of $147 million which opened an inlet to the Pacific Ocean for the first time since being dammed in 1899 was completed in 2006.
+In 1997, the state of California purchased 880 acre of Hearthside Homes' holdings.
+Restoration was completed in 2006 at a cost of $147 million which included opening an inlet to the Pacific Ocean for the first time since being dammed in 1899.